barryclark/jekyll-now/_posts/2020-09-25-fluid-typography.md

     - Read: The pseudo-elements section of [Pseudo-classes and pseudo-elements](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Pseudo-classes_and_pseudo-elements)
 4. Dev Life
     - Read: [Writing CSS Algorithms](https://notlaura.com/writing-css-algorithms/)
+    - Optional Video: [CSS Algorithms](https://youtu.be/panKf9hzUfQ).
+This is a lecture Lara does that's based on the above article.
+She talks about how to write algorithms starting [@21:15](https://youtu.be/panKf9hzUfQ?t=1279).

 ## 1. Introduction to CSS math functions
 ### Learning Objectives
-- Use CSS math functions to implement fluid typography.
+- Use `clamp()` to implement fluid typography.
-- Create a fluid typography fallback for `clamp` using `calc()`.
+- Optional: Create a fluid typography fallback for `clamp` using `calc()`.

-## 2. Add a presentational logo to a Home link
+## 2. Add a presentational icons and HTML entities
 ### Learning Objectives
+- Include Font Awesome Icons into the `head` of an HTML document using a content delivery network (CDN)
 - Add a header logo using pseudo-elements and Font Awesome.
+- Add a copyright symbol to a footer using

 ## 3. Open Lab Time
 ### Learning Objectives
 - Walk-through your code from this week.
   - What code is not needed?
+Are there any declarations that serve no purpose, either from a failed solution or redundant functionality?
   - What needs to be optimized?
+  - Is the project unfinished?
+If so, add reminder comments to your code that summarize these objectives for the next time you work on the project.
+Don't assume your next session will be tomorrow.
+Projects are often "left on the shelf" for long periods of time between sessions so be descriptive.
+- Optimize
+  - Are there better ways to refactor your CSS to be more efficient/effective based on new knowledge you've gained since you first solved the problem?
+  - Find potentially reusable blocks of code that you can use for other projects.
+Refactor your type selectors into class selectors so that your declarations are more portable.
   - Separate the re-usable portions of your code into separate files, such as:
     - reset.css - code that you will include in most projects to reset default browser styles;
     - fonts.css - typeface declarations and imports that might be useful for multiple projects;